deepfakes/faceswap/README.md

 This is the code from [deepfakes' faceswap project](https://www.reddit.com/user/deepfakes/).

 ---
 **Important Notice** this is NOT the repo of https://reddit.com/user/deepfakes .
-This is a repo/user created on for this project.
+This is a repo/user created on purpose for this project.
 (If deepfakes want to take ownership of this repo he is welcomed to do so.
 (Simply raise an issue))
 ---